fungos/ass/README.md

 - Wav/Mp3/Ogg/Flac formats
 - OpenAL/SDL2/ALSA/OSS/WASAP/WINMM/PortAudio backends

-Easy to use, no weird build scripts needed, just copy-compile-play!
+Easy to use and no weird build scripts needed, just copy-compile-play!

 *Dependencies may be required based on the backend used.

 ## Sample

-To test the sample, copy 3 files into the sample folder:
+To test the sample copy any 3 files into the sample folder, named as:
 - sound.wav
 - music1.mp3
 - music2.ogg